5 Science-Backed Benefits of Yoga that Go Beyond the Mat

 1. It strengthens bones.
 Time and again, scientific analysis has confirmed that weight-bearing exercise improves bone density.
 Resistance and pressure create stress that actually benefits bone; our bodies respond to stress by producing more osteoblasts, the regenerative cells that forge new bone tissue.
-You don’t have to take up weightlifting to see results — yoga uses the body’s own weight to achieve this bone-building phenomenon.
+You don’t have to take up weightlifting to see the benefits of yoga — yoga uses the body’s own weight to achieve this bone-building phenomenon.
 One study found that women who practiced yoga just 12 minutes every other day increased bone density in their spine and hips.

 2. It banishes insomnia.
 Ever feel like going to sleep during shavasana (the final resting pose of every yoga class)?
 There may be a reason why.
 According to the National Sleep Foundation, daily yoga practitioners fall asleep faster, sleep longer, and wake up less frequently throughout the night.
 If you struggle with insomnia, search for specific routines for winding down toward sleep, and try practicing before bedtime.